American Model Cindy Prado Shows Some Serious Skin In Tiny Black Bra & Hot Pants

 Cindy Prado’s most recent Instagram share is stunning her fans.

 The gorgeous model boasts an impressive Instagram following of over 800,000 followers and every single image that she shares earns her a ton of attention from fans.
 While she’s most well-known for strutting her stuff in a bikini, she also looks amazing in just about anything else that she wears.
-In the most recent double-photo update that was shared for her fans, Cindy sizzles in a two-piece set.
+In the most recent double-photo update that was shared for her fans, Cindy sizzled in a two-piece set.

 The model’s killer figure takes center stage in the shot as she bursts out of a tiny black bra.
-Prado pairs the NSFW look with some tiny black hot pants showcase her toned legs.
+Cindy pairs the NSFW look with some tiny black hot pants showcasing her toned legs.
 The beauty completes the look with a black purse around her shoulder.
 The second image in the deck shows the model at a different angle and this time, her black socks and sneakers are visible in the shot.

 In just a short time of going live on her popular page, Cindy’s new Instagram update has earned her a lot of attention with over 11,000 likes in addition to 100-plus comments.
 Some fans chimed in on the photo to ask where she got her outfit while countless others gushed over her killer figure.